Pan Seared Barramundi with Pomegranate Sauce

 Add 1 teaspoon olive oil to a medium saucepan set over medium heat and saute the shallots and rosemary until tender, about 3 minutes.
 Add the white wine and simmer over medium high heat until almost very little liquid remains, about 5 minutes.
 Add the pomegranate juice and continue to reduce until there is only about 3/4 cup liquid, about 15 minutes.
 Strain out the shallots and rosemary, season with salt and pepper and return to the pot.

-Step 3: Cook the Barramundi Heat 3 tablespoons of olive oil in a large skillet (cast iron is best, but any skillet will work) over medium-high heat.
-Use paper towels to pat the barramundi fillets very dry, removing as much moisture as you can.
+Heat 3 tablespoons olive oil in a large skillet (well-seasoned cast iron works best) over medium-high heat.
+Use paper towels to pat the Barramundi fillets very dry, being sure to remove as much moisture as possible.
 Season both sides with salt and pepper.
-When the oil is hot enough that it’s shimmering and almost smoking (almost!), gently place two fillets in the pan, (skin side down if using skin-on fillets).
-Let the fillets cook in the hot oil without moving for about 3 minutes.
+When the oil is shimmering and almost smoking, gently place two fillets in the pan, (skin side down if using skin-on fillets).
+Allow to cook in the hot oil without moving for about 3 minutes.

 The fish will be ready to flip when it easily releases from the pan.
 If it sticks, it’s not ready.
 Lower the heat and give it another minute.
 Use a fish spatula to gently flip the fillets and cook on the other side for another 2-3 minutes, depending on thickness.
 Transfer to a plate and repeat with remaining fillets.